dylankaufman/sfguides/site/devlabs/getting_started_with_snowflake.md

 Via the worksheet, run a `COPY` command to load the data into the `JSON_WEATHER_DATA` table we created earlier.

 Note how in the SQL command we can specify a `FILE FORMAT` object inline.
-In the previous section where we loaded structured data, we had to define a file format in detail.
-Because the JSON data here is well formatted, we are able to use default settings and simply specify the JSON type.
+In the previous section where we loaded structured data, we defined a file format in detail; many or most of those formatting options can be included inline as well, but it is often good to create a file format to reuse those definitions.
+Because the JSON data here is well formatted, we will use default settings and simply specify the JSON type.

 ```SQL
 copy into json_weather_data